biocore-ntnu/epic/docs/index.rst

 --------------

-* epic creates output files that allow you to leverage state-of-the-art statistical software to do rigorous differential analysis of experimental conditions
+* epic creates output files that allow you to leverage state-of-the-art statistical software to do rigorous differential analyses of experimental conditions
 * epic creates bigwigs and bed files that allow you to visualize and explore the results in genome browsers